 Are you facing hit and run charges in California?
 Get in touch with a California hit and run defense attorney who will work hard for you, no matter what.

 Getting charged with a hit and run in California can be daunting.
 You could be facing misdemeanor or felony charges, along with possible time in jail or prison and expensive fines.
 If convicted, your life could be changed forever.

-A hit and run occurs if you hit another car, an object, or a pedestrian, and then fled the scene of the accident.
-Essentially, if you are in a car accident and it resulted in damage to someone else’s property, then you need to stop driving, give the other person your name and address, and offer them your driver’s license and car registration if they request it from you.
-If you hit someone else’s car or damaged property and no one was around, you are legally required to leave a note and call the police to report the accident.
+A hit and run occurs if you hit a car, object, or pedestrian, and then flee the scene of the accident.
+In short, if you are involved in a car accident that resulted in damage to someone else’s property, you need to pull over and provide your name, address, driver’s license, and car registration upon request.
+In the event of a solo car accident, you are legally required to leave a note and call the police to report the accident.

 “I felt like I was in a nightmare.
 Chris literally saved my life.” – Jesus L.

 If you damaged someone else’s car or property, then you could be charged with a misdemeanor hit and run.
 If convicted, you could spend up to six months in county jail and pay a fine up to $1,000.
 You may also be placed on probation for up to three years and required to pay restitution for the damage caused.
 In addition, you could get two points on your California driving record.

 If you leave the scene of an accident without identifying yourself and you caused injury to another person – or killed them – then you could be convicted of a misdemeanor or felony hit and run.
 If the conviction is a misdemeanor hit and run, then you would have to pay a fine between $1,000 and $10,000 and spend up to one year in county jail.
 If you’re convicted of a felony hit and run, then you could have to pay a fine between $1,000 and $10,000 and be sentenced to 16 months to three years in state prison.
 If death or a serious injury occurred, then prison time could range between two and four years.